Innovative Designer

 Part of the AI Coding Studio track.

 Most kids’ coding classes stop at “move a square.”
-Here, AI makes the art, the music, the sound, and helps write the code — so an 11-year-old can ship a game that actually looks and sounds like a game.
-Four AI skills, woven through all 9 weeks:
+Here, AI makes the art, the music, the sound, and helps write the code — so a 10-year-old can ship a game that actually looks and sounds like a game.
+Four AI skills, woven through all 8 weeks:

 Hero, enemies, coins, tiles, backgrounds and UI — kids prompt and art-direct every sprite with Flux/SDXL, then drop them straight into the game.